 Then, content must be tailored for mobile digital consumption.
 It should be searchable, shareable and optimised for the delivery platform and reason for publishing.

-So that when, all of a sudden 47 per cent of people are using wearable media, you have long since assessed whether it is worthwhile your brand developing an offering in this space.[/vc_column_text]
+So that when, all of a sudden, 67 per cent of people are using wearable media, you have long since assessed whether it is worthwhile for your brand to develop an offering in that space.

 DOWNLOAD our Complete Content Marketing Guide